 The basic rule for the self-employed is that you can claim expenses which are wholly and exclusively for the purpose of your business.
 This means that when you work from home you may claim a measure of relief, which must be restricted for your personal use.
 Typically, you could claim a proportion of your costs for things like heating, electricity, Council Tax and mortgage interest or rent.

-HM Revenue & Customs (HMRC) will accept a sensible, reasonable and logical method of calculating the costs and have suggested that the following factors are considered:
+HM Revenue and Customs (HMRC) will accept a sensible, reasonable and logical method of calculating the costs and have suggested that the following factors are considered:

 - How much – in terms of area – of the home that is used for business purposes